-Looking for Juneteenth virtual events in 2021?
-Thinking about how to honor Juneteenth in 2021 through corporate events?
+Looking for Juneteenth 2022 virtual events and Juneteenth work ideas?
+Thinking about how to honor Juneteenth 2022 through corporate team building?
 Many companies are planning ahead and scheduling their virtual experiences to honor and celebrate this holiday.
-In this list, you’ll find 9 creative ideas for your team to learn about Juneteenth together.
+In this list, you’ll find 19+ creative ideas for your team to learn about Juneteenth together.

 - Remote team-building ideas to celebrate Juneteenth